Communications data retention for Internet service providers

 In re National Security Agency Telecommunications Records Litigation

-Obtained the dismissal of three electronic companies from a nationwide class action case accusing defendants of assisting the U.S. government in conducting warrantless wiretaps.
-(2007)
+Obtained the dismissal of three communication company defendants from a nationwide class action case accusing defendants of assisting the U.S. government in conducting warrantless wiretaps.
+(N.D.
+2007)

 South San Joaquin Irrigation District v.
 Meridian Pacific, Inc.